 “Right now I think I need to work on being a better teammate.
 I’m trying to get better, I’m trying to get faster, I’m trying to get stronger and have a better motor because I’m trying to be all over the field.
 I’m trying to be all over the field this year.
 I’m trying to make my senior year the year [that says] I left everything out on the field and everybody knows that Xavier was always there on that play every time the offense did this and that.”

 He has high interest in Appalachian State who has shown a lot of interest in him.
-Louisville is his dream school because likes watching their football games and seeing how exciting they can be.
+Louisville is his dream school because he likes watching their football games and seeing how exciting they can be.

 Xavier Laing feels more comfortable stopping the run and rushing the passer.

 “…That’s what I like to do.
 I just like playing in the tranches, I don’t know why.
-Not everybody likes to play in the tranches, they don’t like to be touched and all that.
+Not everybody likes to play in the trenches, they don’t like to be touched and all that.
 I like going to get the quarterback, I like stopping the run, all of my guys, all of us on the front seven, I make sure we all are on the same page and we’re not giving up any long yardage runs and stuff like that.”

 Now, as more of an outside linebacker this year, he’s working on being better in coverage.
 Playing both defensive end and linebacker, he believes he’s a very versatile player and he’s blessed to be in the position he is in.